island-is/handbook/technical-overview/README.md

 ## Practices

-To contribute you need to follow the standard [GitHub Pull Request(PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) workflow.
-When you open a PR, your code will be run through the [CI process](docs/adr/0002-continuous-integration.md) automatically.
-Ask for a [code-review](code-reviews.md) and when you get an approval, merge to master.
+To contribute you need to follow the standard [GitHub Pull Request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) workflow.
+When you open a PR, your code will be run through the [CI process](adr/0002-continuous-integration.md) automatically.
+Ask for a [code-review](code-reviews.md) and when you get an approval, merge to `master`.
 Rinse and repeat.

 When a code change gets on `master`, that will create Docker containers for all services and everything will get deployed to `Dev` env.
 For more info please see the [Continuous Delivery process](devops/continuous-delivery.md).